qwbarch/mirage/README.md

 #### Do I need Skinwalkers for this mod to work?

 No, Mirage is a standalone mod.
-Installing both Mirage and Skinwalkers will result in Skinwalkers playing voice at the same time as Mirage.
+Installing both Mirage and Skinwalkers will result in Skinwalkers playing voices at the same time as Mirage.

 #### Can I use an older version of Mirage?